- Is Travelbugs Covid-Safe? What Covid-Safe Risk Management Measures have we introduced to our Incursions?

 – Any details about the topic they are learning about or the special minibeast day you have planned.

-Once we have agreed on dates and times, we send out a Booking Confirmation Pack via Australia Post which comes with the Confirmation, Terms and Conditions, Incursion Checklist and a CD full of resources such as fact sheets, activity sheets and more.
-Please email or call us directly or fill out the Contact Form.
+Once we have agreed on dates and times, we send out a Booking Confirmation Email which comes with the Confirmation, Terms and Conditions, Incursion Checklist and we also send a USB card full of resources such as fact sheets, activity sheets and more.
+Please email or call us directly, or fill out the Contact Form.

 We’d sure love to!
 We have been as far south as Tasmania, Victoria, and the ACT.
 We even once visited a school in Papua New Guinea!
-We’ve visited many regional NSW locations such as Trangie, West Wyalong, Boggabri, Emmaville, Merimbula and Tumbarumba and everywhere in between!
-We need to prepare a quote however, and it does depend upon your location and how many students will be involved.
-We endeavour to visit as many regional locations as possible though and try to do our best when it comes to affordability.
+We’ve visited many regional NSW locations such as The Riverina, Dubbo, Trangie, West Wyalong, Boggabri, Emmaville, Merimbula, Tumbarumba and everywhere in between!
+We do need to prepare a quote however, and it does depend upon your location and how many attendees/students will be involved.
+We endeavour to visit as many regional locations as possible and try to do our best when it comes to affordability.
 We have general minimum fees for various regional areas.
 Please contact us for more information about having us to your regional venue.

 Yes!
 This is available upon request during the booking process.
 There will also be a copy on the Resource CD you receive as part of your booking confirmation.
 We also now have a Covid-Safe Management Plan to supplement our Risk Assessment.

 Yes!
 Harmless live minibeasts can be handled under supervision, in addition to our preserved biofacts.

 For all NSW Public Schools, P-card is our preferred method of payment, either processed on the day of our visit, or via the phone within 7 days after the incursion.
 For other venues, such as private and independent schools, council events, libraries, OOSH, parties etc, payment via EFT or credit card (1.75% surcharge) is accepted.
 Our payment terms are strictly 7 days.